bastinald/laravel-livewire-routes/readme.md

 }
 ```

-## Route Parameters
+## Using Route Parameters

-Passing route parameters to the component `mount` method:
+Pass route parameters to the component `mount` method as usual:

 ```php
 namespace App\Http\Livewire\Users;